 If within ten Business Days no signed Standard Transmission Agreement was returned to the TSO, the application is cancelled.

-Registration for PRISMA and the Electronic Booking System
+Registration for PRISMA

-Any Network User who wants to send Service Requests through PRISMA or through the Electronic Booking System (hereafter EBS), is responsible for complying with the access requirements (e.g. install the required software), as set out in the PRISMA GTC’s and in the Electronic Data Platform (ACT – Attachment G).
+Any Network User who wants to send Service Requests through PRISMA, is responsible for complying with the access requirements (e.g. install the required software), as set out in the PRISMA GTC’s.

 In order to be able to subscribe Services on PRISMA, the Network User shall: